simtamet/Hybrid-Acne-Detection-and-Classification/README.md

 - This project is created for learning and academic practice
 - The code and results are intended for demonstration purposes
 - Model performance may vary depending on dataset and parameters

+-
+## Collaboration
+This project was developed as a collaborative academic project.
+This repository represents my personal contribution and understanding of the overall project.